 SELECT PRICES.*, QUANTITIES.QUANTITY FROM PRICE INNER JOIN QUANTITIES ON PRICE.PRODUCT=QUANTITIES.PRODUCT; Resulting Table from Above Query

+If you want to understand the concept of outer join vs inner join, you must first know what outer join is.
 Unlike Inner Join, Outer Join returns the rows that of an inner join, including leftover rows that are not common in both the tables.
-So, the number of rows in outer join result is different and more than that of Inner Join.
+So, the number of rows in the outer join result is different and more than that of Inner Join.
 An outer join can further be divided into three types:

 SELECT PRICES. *, QUANTITIES.QUANTITY FROM PRICES LEFT OUTER JOIN QUANTITIES ON PRICES.PRODUCT=QUANTITIES.PRODUCT The result of the above query will be below table: